bsy6766/Visualization/README.md

 #### Note
 Visualizes rectangle packing in fixed size of area.
 This is also called as sprite packing, texture packing, etc.<br>
 Generates hundreds of random sized rectangle and tries to fit int fixed size of area.<br>
+See Reference below to see details about algorithm.<br>

 #### Preview (Expand/Collapse)
 <details>